JUNUbermensch/automatic_llm_eval/README.md

 # automatic_llm_eval
-evaluate llm using squad or klue
+evaluate llm using lcs and rouge score